Locker Room Renovation: Summer 2026 Planning Guide

 For planning purposes, custom wood locker installations for athletic programs typically run:

-These ranges vary significantly based on tier selection, customization scope, facility prep requirements, and regional installation costs.
-Use them as a starting point for internal conversations, not as a budget commitment—get formal proposals before finalizing your budget request.
+These ranges vary based on tier selection, customization scope, facility prep requirements, and regional installation costs.
+Use them as a starting point for internal conversations, not as a budget commitment.
+Get formal proposals before finalizing your budget request.

 Facility Assessment: What to Check First

 Most locker room renovation surprises come from skipping the facility assessment.
-These are the issues that surface mid-project and push timelines:
+These are the issues that pop up mid-project and push timelines:

 Flooring condition.
 Custom lockers are installed on the existing floor.
-If the floor surface is uneven, damaged, or scheduled for replacement, that work must happen before locker installation—not after.
-Walk the full footprint with your facilities director and identify any floor work needed.
+If the surface is uneven, damaged, or scheduled for replacement, that work must happen before locker installation.
+Walk the full footprint with your facilities director and identify any floor work needed now.

 Electrical access.
-Your locker room’s electrical capacity should support the room’s overall needs—overhead lighting, HVAC, and any outlet placement near locker bays.
-Identify your current panel capacity and planned electrical additions before finalizing your locker layout.
+Your electrical capacity should support the room’s overall needs: overhead lighting, HVAC, and any outlet placement near locker bays.
+Identify your current panel capacity and planned electrical additions before finalizing the locker layout.

 HVAC adequacy.
-Locker rooms require meaningful air exchange to manage moisture and odor.
-The ASHRAE standard for sports facility ventilation specifies minimum air change rates for locker room spaces—many older facilities fall significantly short.
+Locker rooms require strong air exchange to manage moisture and odor.
+The ASHRAE standard for sports facility ventilation specifies minimum air change rates for locker room spaces, and many older facilities fall well short.
 If you’re adding lockers, changing the layout, or increasing the number of athletes using the space, confirm your HVAC capacity with a facilities assessment.

 Wall condition and anchor points.
 Custom lockers are typically anchored to walls.
-Wall surfaces in poor condition—deteriorating drywall, older block that needs surface preparation—may require repair before installation.
-Check your walls now.
+Deteriorating drywall or older block that needs surface preparation may require repair before installation.
+Check your walls now, not during install week.

 Existing plumbing and drains.
-If your renovation includes changes to shower areas, sink locations, or drain configurations, plumbing changes have long lead times and need to be initiated well before locker installation begins.
+If your renovation includes changes to shower areas, sink locations, or drain configurations, plumbing changes have long lead times.
+Initiate these well before locker installation begins.

-Dimensions—precise, not estimated.
-The single most important facility preparation task is taking precise room dimensions.
+Dimensions: precise, not estimated.
+This is the single most important facility prep task.
 Rough measurements create design errors that cause expensive field modifications.
 Measure wall lengths, ceiling heights, doorway clearances, and obstacle locations (columns, pipes, existing fixtures) precisely.
+We can’t stress this enough.
+In our experience, measurement errors are the number one cause of preventable delays.

 Vendor Selection Criteria

 Not all locker manufacturers are equal.
-Here’s what matters when evaluating vendors for a custom locker room project:
+Here’s what matters when you’re evaluating vendors for a custom project:

 Production quality.
 Ask for samples, visit completed installations if possible, and request references from programs similar to yours.
-A vendor who can’t provide reference installations within your program type should raise concern.
+If a vendor can’t show you reference installations within your program type, that’s a red flag.

 Design service.
-The best manufacturers offer genuine design consultation—not a catalog selection process, but a genuine collaboration around your facility dimensions, program culture, sport-specific storage needs, and aesthetic vision.
-The design process is where the real value of a custom installation gets created.
+The best manufacturers offer real design consultation.
+Not a catalog selection process, but a genuine collaboration around your facility dimensions, program culture, sport-specific storage needs, and aesthetic vision.
+This is where the value of a custom installation gets created.

 Warranty and support.
-PlayerStall’s lockers come with a five year guarantee—one of the strongest in the industry.
+Our lockers come with a five year guarantee, one of the strongest in the industry.
 Compare warranty terms carefully.
-A locker that costs less upfront but comes with a 5-year warranty is a different economic proposition from a locker with a five year guarantee.
+A locker that costs less upfront but comes with a shorter warranty is a different economic proposition entirely.

 Design Finalization Process

-The design consultation and finalization process is where most programs have the most questions.
-Here’s what to expect:
+The design consultation and finalization process is where most programs have questions.
+Here’s what to expect when you work with us:

 Initial consultation.
-The process begins with a conversation about your program—sport, roster size, facility dimensions, budget range, and what you’re hoping to achieve.
-A good design partner will ask more questions than they answer in the first conversation, because the right design emerges from understanding your program, not from presenting a catalog.
+We start with a conversation about your program: sport, roster size, facility dimensions, budget range, and what you’re hoping to achieve.
+We’ll ask more questions than we answer in that first call, because the right design comes from understanding your program, not from presenting a catalog.

 Design proposal.
-Based on the consultation, you’ll receive a design proposal that includes locker dimensions, configuration, tier recommendations, customization options, and pricing.
+Based on our conversation, you’ll receive a design proposal with locker dimensions, configuration, tier recommendations, customization options, and pricing.
 Review this carefully against your facility dimensions and program requirements.

 Final approval.
-Once you’re satisfied with the design, you provide formal approval.
-This triggers production—and is the point at which your production queue position is confirmed.
+Once you’re satisfied, you provide formal sign-off.
+This triggers production and confirms your queue position.
 Don’t delay design approval if you have a firm installation timeline.

 Nameplate and personalization details.
 Player names and numbers are typically confirmed closer to delivery.
-Most manufacturers can accommodate roster changes up to a specified cutoff date before production of nameplate components.
+We can accommodate roster changes up to a specified cutoff date before production of nameplate components.

 Common Renovation Mistakes and How to Avoid Them

-After 30+ years of locker room installations, we’ve seen the patterns that separate smooth projects from difficult ones.
-These are the most common mistakes:
+After 30+ years of locker room installations, we’ve seen clear patterns that separate smooth projects from difficult ones.
+Here are the mistakes we see most often:

 Prioritizing upfront cost over lifetime value.
-Choosing the lowest-cost locker option to save budget in year one without considering replacement cycles and maintenance costs.
-Run the 15-year total cost comparison before making a cost-based decision.
+Choosing the lowest-cost option to save budget in year one without considering replacement cycles and maintenance costs.
+Run the 15-year total cost comparison before making your decision.

 Skipping stakeholder alignment.
-Starting a design process without alignment from head coaches, the facilities director, and compliance (for NCAA programs) creates mid-process revision cycles that burn time.
+Starting a design process without buy-in from head coaches, the facilities director, and compliance (for NCAA programs) creates mid-process revision cycles that burn weeks.
 Align all stakeholders before the design consultation.

 Not planning for roster growth.
-Designing a locker room for your current roster without accounting for the larger recruiting classes that a better facility will attract.
+Designing for your current roster without accounting for the larger recruiting classes a better facility will attract.
 Plan capacity for your five-year roster vision, not your current headcount.

 Overlooking photography.
 New locker rooms are powerful recruiting content.
-Build a professional photography session into your project plan—ideally before the team arrives and adds personal items to lockers.
-These photos will work for your program for years.
+Build a professional photography session into your project plan, ideally before the team arrives and adds personal items.
+Those photos will work for your program for years.

 Contact our team to schedule a free design consultation and get your summer 2026 project started.
 We’ll walk through your facility, help you develop a design that fits your program, and give you a realistic timeline for your installation.